onsi/gomega/docs/index.md

 ## `gmeasure`: Benchmarking Code

 `gmeasure` provides support for measuring and recording benchmarks of your code and tests.
-It can be used as a simple standalone benchmarking framework, or as part of your code's test suite.  `gmeasure` integrates cleanly with Ginkgo V2 to enable rich benchmarking of code alognside your tests.
+It can be used as a simple standalone benchmarking framework, or as part of your code's test suite.  `gmeasure` integrates cleanly with Ginkgo V2 to enable rich benchmarking of code alongside your tests.

 ### A Mental Model for `gmeasure`